babism-dev/fahrweid/README.md

 `# sudo /var/log/ytblock.sh`

-Note: This script creates two files "yttemp.txt" and "ytads.txt" under /var/www/html/ytblock/ And they are searching in the "pihole.log" file for `r*sn-.*` entries these are generated from youtube for ads.
-If the script are running without any issues you will have some entries in this file "ytads.txt".
+Note: This script creates two files "yttemp.txt" and "ytads.txt" under /var/www/html/ytblock/ And they are searching in the "pihole.log" file for `r*sn-.*` entries these are generated from youtube ads.
+If the script are running without any issues, you will have some entries in this file "ytads.txt".

+Please mark that sometimes some youtube movies are not running anymore!!
+I recommend for not using youtube-ads blocker.

-To verify this please open the link http://your-IP-address-pihole/ytblock/ytads.txt
+To verify this, please open the link http://your-IP-address-pihole/ytblock/ytads.txt

 Now add this link under Group Management > Adlists. http://your-IP-address-pihole/ytblock/ytads.txt in you pihole (over WebGui)